Labbeti/pythonwrench/docs/index.rst

 pythonwrench's documentation
 ========================================

-Set of tools for Python that could be in the standard library.
+Python library with tools for typing, manipulating collections, and more!

 See the API doc here: